LaylaMeower/LaylaMeower/_posts/2024-11-28-joinfedivri.md

 Currently, most Israelis are on a combination of WhatsApp, Facebook, Telegram, Discord, TikTok, Instagram and BlueSky;
 all corporate websites, and all but-ish the latter centralized.

-It's also a Hebrew attempt to bring more people to Fedivri (Fed + Ivri, Hebrew for "of Hebrew"), the Hebrew Fediverse.
+It's also a Hebrew attempt to bring more people to Fedivri (Fediverse + Ivri, "עברי" — Hebrew for "of Hebrew"), the Hebrew Fediverse.

 ## Well, what about Arab Israelis, then?